PAPERS, PRE-PRINTS, REVIEWS

 Molecular Therapy 2022 Dec 7;30(12):3639-3657.
 PDF+SI Abstract

-They are particularly good at inducing cytotoxic T cell responses.
-This study
+are particularly good at inducing cytotoxic T cell responses.
+This study shows how to

-shows how to covalently decorate the adeno surface to enhance the
+covalently decorate the adeno surface to enhance the induction of antibody

-induction of antibody responses.
-This display also can shield from antibodies
+responses.
+This display also can shield from antibodies against the adenovirus,

 DogCatcher allows loop-friendly protein-protein ligation